fetchai/docs-archived/docs/etch-language/functions.md

 The iterative `fibonacci` function below takes a parameter `n: Int32` which is a 32 bit integer type named `n`.

-The function will return an `Int32` and declares this with `: Int32`.
+The function returns an `Int32` and declares this after the function name and parameter declaration as `: Int32`.

 ``` c++
 function fibonacci(n: Int32) : Int32